xamantra/zyte/context.md

 - **To Modify Static File Serving:**
     - The logic resides in the `fetch` handler in `src/server.ts`.
 The current implementation uses a negative regex pattern (`!/\.(ts|html)$/`) to serve any file that doesn't have `.ts` or `.html` extensions.
 To modify this behavior, update the regex pattern and the file resolution logic.

+- **To Modify Sitemap Generation:**
+    - The sitemap generation logic is in the request handler in `src/server.ts`.
+It uses the `getRoutesMap()` method from the SSR instance to discover routes and applies configuration from `server.config.ts`.

+- **To Modify Robots.txt Generation:**
+    - The robots.txt generation logic is in the request handler in `src/server.ts`.
+It applies configuration from `server.config.ts` and can include custom rules, user agent specific configurations, and sitemap references.

 - **To Update Scaffolding Templates:**
     - The file contents for `zyte new` and `zyte add-route` are hardcoded as multi-line string literals inside the `createNewProject` and `addRoute` functions in `src/cli.ts`.
 Modify these strings directly to change the generated code.

 ---

 ## 8. Recent Improvements & Rationale
+- **Dynamic Robots.txt Generation**: Added automatic robots.txt generation at `/robots.txt` with configurable rules for search engine crawlers.
+This includes default rules, custom user agent configurations, and automatic sitemap integration, eliminating the need for manual robots.txt maintenance.
+- **Dynamic Sitemap Generation**: Added automatic sitemap.xml generation at `/sitemap.xml` that dynamically includes all discovered routes with configurable SEO parameters.
+This eliminates the need for manual sitemap maintenance and ensures search engines can discover all pages automatically.
 - **Comprehensive Static File Serving**: Enhanced the static file serving system to automatically serve any file that doesn't have a `.ts` or `.html` extension.
 This eliminates the need to maintain a list of supported file extensions and provides future-proof support for any file type users might need.
 The system includes directory safety checks to prevent `EISDIR` errors when users request paths with trailing slashes.
 - **In-Memory Caching with Pre-warming**: Added a configurable, in-memory caching layer to dramatically improve performance for repeated requests.
 The cache is pre-warmed at server startup to ensure even the first page load is fast.
 This reduces server load and latency.
 - **Gzip Compression**: Implemented automatic gzip compression for all server responses where the client supports it.
 This is done after caching to reduce bandwidth without caching compressed content, providing a balance of speed and efficiency.